Twitter Updates

 “Until somehow his soul is taken from him.”

-In the Islamic Republic of Iran, a Christian pastor faces execution for “apostasy”: Fears are growing for the fate of Pastor Youcef Nadarkhani after some reports claimed he could be executed by as early as today.
-White House spokesman Jay … Continue reading
+In the Islamic Republic of Iran, a Christian pastor faces execution for "apostasy": Fears are growing for the fate of Pastor Youcef Nadarkhani after some reports claimed he could be executed by as early as today.
+White House spokesman Jay Carney stated yesterday: "A decision to impose the death penalty would further demonstrate the Iranian … Continue reading “Until somehow his soul is taken from him.”

 Review – The Church of Scientology: A History of a New Religion by Hugh B. Urban